xaxay/imlab/README.md

 ## Introduction

 A proof of concept for a Distributed SPA, enabling separate teams to develop and manage UI components independently.
+It is pure implementation - no any bundler IMPORT-MAPS / HTML / JS / CSS / VUE3 / VUETIFY3 / PINIA.

 ## Phase 1

 [Click to see Demo](https://xaxay.github.io/poc-mfe-pure/)

-It is pure implementation - no any bundler IMPORT-MAPS / HTML / JS / CSS / VUE3 / VUETIFY3 / PINIA.

-It proves that import maps (in-browser modules) is working approach!
-It test shared in-browser modules using inside other shared modules.
-You can find Pinia counterStore that can be changed in different modules and the result reactivly updated in all modules that contains it.
-It shows how to initalize and use vue3/vuetify3 and pinia using import maps!
+It proves that it works and demonstrate how all these parts are initialized and interacted together from different in-browser modules!

 ## Phase2